 Over the course of the previous day and into the night, the seas and winds calmed down enough to motor at a brisk eight knots.
 We were racing as fast as possible toward Motril to catch our bus tour of Alhambra.
-As if all the stars aligned, we pulled onto the dock at exactly 07:48 local time and our bus pulled up to the vessel promptly at 07:55.
+As if all the stars aligned, we pulled onto the dock at exactly 07:48 local time, and our bus pulled up to the vessel promptly at 07:55.
 It was so well coordinated it seemed suspiciously perfect.
-Our guide Rafael was an older gentleman whom had spent most of his life traveling and researching Archaeology.
+Our guide Rafael was an older gentleman who had spent most of his life traveling and researching Archaeology.
 He spent the hour-long ride to Granada telling us about the region, it’s history, and all of the recent initiatives to make Spain a renewable energy leader.
-All along the mountains across the coast can be seen a myriad of wind turbines dotting the horizon.
+All along the mountains across the coast can be seen as a myriad of wind turbines dotting the horizon.
 Spain has the 2nd and 3rd largest wind farms in the world behind California.
 There is a great deal of national pride in Spain the radiates from any Spaniard conversing about their country.
 It is nice to see people so proud of their cultural diversity.
-Spain has Catholic, Islamic, Jewish, and Iberian/Roman heritage, and all throughout the city of Granada one can find symbols reminding the people that unity of the cultures is the foundation of the country.
+Spain has Catholic, Islamic, Jewish, and Iberian/Roman heritage, and all throughout the city of Granada, one can find symbols reminding the people that unity of the cultures is the foundation of the country.
 The large fountain in the center of the city has four women holding up a plate overflowing with water and containing pomegranates.
-Rafael said the four women represent the four cultures supporting the city and the pomegranates are where the city derives its name.
-Granado in Spanish means pomegranate tree where Granada means pomegranate.
+Rafael said the four women represent the four cultures supporting the city, and the pomegranates are where the city derives its name.
+Granado in Spanish means a pomegranate tree where Granada means pomegranate.

 Related VoyageView All Voyages

 Mediterranean to Caribbean